MysticTortoise/TeaPacket/README.md

 * DirectX 11

 ## External Tools
-TeaPacket uses a custom python script to manually handle external tools.
+TeaPacket uses a custom python script to automatically handle external tools.
 Do not worry about downloading these.
 ### Windows
 * [glslangValidator](https://github.com/KhronosGroup/glslang) and [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) for GLSL > HLSL Shader Compilation